 There are several great arc shots and puddle shots.
 It’s a really good overview of the craft and practice.

+These andirons were moving from a deep fireplace to one that was much more shallow, and they needed to be shortened.
 The original feet had already been modified once before.
 Somewhere along the line – the welds of that modification failed – and I was tasked with shortening the length of the bases – essentially removing the broken feet.
+The andirons will live out their lives as display pieces – no longer being used in an active fireplace.

 Palcone – Pal Radio Company – Cast Iron Advertising Display Piece

+The handle of the sword got snapped off by the owner.
 Being cast, it was pretty brittle at this stress point.
 Silicon-Bronze rod and a TIG torch were used to join the two pieces together and the item was returned to go back on display.
 Over time – the patina filled in and the repair hardly shows.

 Cast-iron – bronze plate – fractured at a weak area in the cast.
 The fractured area was tapped out and reinforced with a custom 3mm post to marry the two pieces.
 Then seizing compound was applied to fuse the two pieces together…